isislovecruft/switzerland/README.txt

 firewalls.
 These are most likely to be encountered on corporate and university networks.
 Switzerland will detect this as interference by an intermediary.
 It isn't a bug, it's a feature.
-Remember, traffic interference could be occuring at any step along the way from your computer to another.
+Remember, traffic interference could be occurring at any step along the way from your computer to another.

 2.3 Test server